Skip to Content

 Watering and Fertilization Techniques

-Fertilizer types vary by herb; Mediterranean varieties like rosemary need minimal feeding, while leafy herbs benefit from balanced liquid fertilizer monthly to prevent nutrient deficiency.
+Fertilizer types matter: Mediterranean herbs like rosemary need minimal feeding, while leafy varieties benefit from monthly organic amendments.

 Pruning and Pinching for Bushy Growth